diferpun/data-eng-interview-master/README.md

 # <h1> A technical interview Solution </h1>

-The solution for this technical interview in inside the py folder
+The solution for this technical interview is inside the py folder